Table of Contents

 11 Money-Saving Internet Tips

 With internet prices accounting for a notable portion of your monthly budget, you may be wondering how to cut internet costs — without sacrificing quality.
-To help you do that, here are 11 money-saving tips for decreasing your internet bill:
+To help you do that, here are 11 money-saving tips for decreasing your internet bill.

 1. Shopping Around

-Depending on where you live, you may have a handful of internet providers to choose among.
+Depending on where you live, you may have a handful of internet providers to choose from.
 If you’re not happy with the cost of your current internet bill, you can research what competitors are charging.
 They may offer low promotional deals for the first six months, year, or even two years.
 Often the deal is a lower rate, but sometimes it involves a prepaid gift card or other bonus.

 It’s a good idea to read the fine print, as the price may go up when the promotional period ends.
 There may also be one-time fees to start up the service that could counterbalance any savings.
 Still, if you find a good offer, it could be an option if you want to find out how to lower your internet bill.